ArtemisAI/Crewright/README.md

 ## 📦 Installation

 ### 1. The Extension (Chrome)
+To give CrewAI access to your browser, you need to load the bridge extension.

-1. Navigate to `chrome://extensions`.
+1. Open Chrome and navigate to `chrome://extensions`.
-2. Enable **Developer Mode**.
+2. Enable **Developer Mode** (toggle in the top right corner).
 3. Click **Load Unpacked**.
-4. Select the `src/bridge/extension` folder from this repo.
+4. Select the `src/bridge/extension` folder from this directory.
-5.  *Look for the "Crewright Bridge" icon.*
+5.  *Verify*: You should see the **Crewright Bridge** card with a 👻 icon.
+6.  *Check*: Ensure the toggle is **ON**.

+> **Note**: This extension runs entirely locally.
+It communicates *only* with your local Agent.
+No data is sent to the cloud.

 ### 2. The Server (Node.js)
 ```bash